apstuff/augmentation-impact/README.md

 ### Project plan:
 - Project setup: Get the dataset and the pretrained model.
 Test the model on the data.
 Estimated time: 1 day
-- Try and choose some augmentation methods and generated gif from the continuously augmented input.
+- Try and choose some augmentation methods and generate gif from the continuously augmented input.
 Estimated time: 1 day
 - Read the Grad-Cam[2] paper and implement it (or integrate existing implementation).
 Estimated time: 3-6 days
 - Add GUI to control data augmentation, calculate localiziation map per image and save in gif.
 3-5 days
 - Final report and presentation preparation: 3-5 days